-Motivated under-graduate students can always contact for thesis projects and available positions.
-In particular, students interested in functional genomics and epigenetics, gene regulation by transcription factors, bioinformatics and computational analysis of genome-wide datasets are always encouraged to be in touch.
+In particular, experimental scientists interested in modern, cutting-edge functional genomics tools for epigenetics research in cancer, gene regulation by transcription factors in cancer, bioinformatics and computational analysis of genome-wide datasets are always encouraged to be in touch.
 Please contact, if interested.

 I am a Docent (Adjunct Professor) in Molecular Genetics from the Faculty of Medicine at the University of Helsinki.

 I am a molecular biologist by training with specialization in cancer research, mainly in transcription factor function and gene regulation in cancer.
 My area of expertise is in transcription factor biology using several genome-wide functional genomics methods (ChIP-seq/nexus, bulk/single-cell RNA-seq), chromatin conformation (ATAC-seq, DHS-seq), chromatin architecture methods (in situ HiC, ChIA-PET), cell fate conversion using transcription factors (transdifferention) and high-throughput enhancer assays (MPRAs such as STARR-seq).